The 8 Best Fall Festivals in Mississippi!

 If you're looking for a celebration of arts and crafts in Mississippi, look no further than the Peter Anderson Arts & Crafts Festival.
 Peter Anderson was the master potter who founded Shearwater Pottery, and the festival began as a way to celebrate his artistic influence on the area.
 Today, the festival boasts crowds of as many as 150,000!

 The live music, a kid-friendly play zone, arts and crafts, and awesome food should be enough to get you on board for the Gautier Mullet Festival, but if they're not, maybe you'll show up for the famous Mullet Toss.
 Laugh, cheer, and compete to see who can throw a fish the farthest!
 There's also a car show, and parking and admission are free.

 The Mississippi Valley Flywheel Festival is held twice a year, in the spring and the fall.
 Take advantage of the beautiful autumn weather and come out to Joe Brigance Park to celebrate the history of flywheel engines, which can be powered by steam, diesel, or water.
 Attractions include a skillet throw for ladies and a piston toss for men, as well as demonstrations on making lye soap and cooking cracklins.

 Nothing says fall more than Oktoberfest, and the annual event in Carthage is always a good time.
 Held in the Carthage Coliseum, this is one of the state's oldest indoor arts and crafts fairs.
-Bring the kids and let them decorate their own pumpkins in the pumpkin patch, then sample food and arts from the 200 vendors!
+Bring the kids and let them decorate their own pumpkins in the pumpkin patch, then sample food and arts from the hundreds of vendors!